-5.2 Reference to Data Not Included in the Summary of Product Characteristics
+5.2 Reference to Data Not Included in the Summary of Product Characteristics Under Spanish rules, using data on file is not

 Under Spanish rules, using data on file is not allowed for promotional purposes.

 However, an advertisement may refer to studies not included in the SmPC of the product, provided that such studies do not contradict the information included in the SmPC (Ruling of Jury of Advertising of Autocontrol in Gilead v ViiV Healthcare New 2DR Era, dated 14 February 2019).
 In any case, studies must be adequately reflected in the promotional material, in a way that its addressee may by themselves verify the truthfulness and accuracy of the information.